msoute/vertx-deploy-tools/README.md

 * [Upgrade] Move to vertx.3
 * [Feature] Add phone home function
+* [Feature] Auto discover latest deployed version from auto scaling group and deploy on first start of deploy application
 * [Maven Plugin] Only log result messages once
 * [Maven Plugin] Fail builds if deploy of any instance failes for strategy WHATEVER and DEFAULT